 If you’re thinking “this is all well and good, but I don’t live in any of those five states”, have no fear!
 There are plenty of alternative options out there for you too.

 Private disability insurance can be an affordable and hassle-free choice to protect your income should the unexpected happen.
-That’s why it’s great to be proactive about securing yours and your family’s financial future as soon as possible.
+That’s why it’s great to be proactive about securing your and your family’s financial future as soon as possible.

 At Asteya, we’re here to support your big life goals by taking one crucial stress off your plate.
 Apply now for no exam disability insurance and be prepared for anything.